Teleportation of Post-Selected Quantum States: Conclusion

 \section{Conclusion}

 We have shown how to teleport pre and post-selected states with certainty.
 We have also shown how to teleport them port-based.
 We then showed how to perform instantaneous non-local quantum computation on a pre and post-selected state.
-This allows us to perform the quantum part of any non-local verification measurement instantaneously using exponentially less entanglement than the previous protocol.
+This allows us to store a post-selected state in a quantum memory for later usage, and to perform the quantum part of any non-local verification measurement instantaneously using exponentially less entanglement than the previous protocol.
 We believe that these protocols will prove useful for other quantum information processing tasks.